xamarin/xamarin-forms-samples/Navigation/CarouselPageTemplate/README.md

 ---
-name: CarouselPageTemplate
+name: Xamarin.Forms - CarouselPageTemplate
 description: This sample demonstrates how to use a CarouselPage to navigate through a collection of pages.
-The CarouselPage is constructed by assigning a collection to the ItemsSource property and assigning a DataTemplate to the ItemTemplate property to return pages for objects in the collection.
+The CarouselPage is constructed by assigning a...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: